hannushka/meet/meet-api/README.md

 To start your Phoenix server:

   * Install dependencies with `mix deps.get`
-  * Create and migrate your database (See how to set up Neo4j)
+  * Set up Neo4j database and edit `config/config.exs` with correct authentication settings
   * Start Phoenix endpoint with `mix phx.server`

 # How to set up Neo4j